 "This gene is proven to be the cause of inherited Parkinson's disease in human families that have more of the gene, or an unusual form of it," explains study co-author Dr. Brian Staveley, of the Department of Biology at Memorial.

 Furthermore, the researchers say studies have shown that individuals who have an accumulation of alpha-synuclein are more likely to experience oxidative stress.
 This is an imbalance between the production of free radicals - molecules that can cause cell damage or death - and the body's ability to protect from cell damage with antioxidants.

 Blueberry extract increased lifespan and improved defects in fruit fly models

-To study alpha-synuclein further, the researchers put the gene in fruit flies.
+To study alpha-synuclein further, the researchers put the protein in fruit flies.
 They found that it caused the flies to experience a series of defects, including retinal degeneration and reduced lifespan.

 The team then wanted to see whether blueberry extract would improve these defects in the flies.
 Blueberries are known to be rich in fiber, antioxidants and phytonutrients.
 They compared the effects with those of a standard control diet.

 The researchers found that flies that were fed the blueberry extract had up to an 8-day (15%) greater lifespan than flies that had been fed a standard diet.
 In addition, blueberry extract appeared to improve eye defects in the flies.